ietf-tools/id2xml/docker/README.md

 - Under the **SQL Tools** tab, a connection **Local Dev** is preconfigured to connect to the DB container.
 Using this tool, you can list tables, view records and execute SQL queries directly from VS Code.

+    > The port `3306` is also exposed to the host automatically, should you prefer to use your own SQL tool.

     ![](assets/vscode-sqltools.png)

 - Under the **Task Explorer** tab, a list of available preconfigured tasks is displayed. *(You may need to expand the tree to `src > vscode` to see it.)* These are common scritps you can run *(e.g. run tests, fetch assets, etc.)*.